nyorain/rvg/docs/intro.md

 Now to the rvg vulkan-specific parts.
 Once a frame, you have to call Context::updateDevice which will return whether a command buffer rerecord is needed.
-Unlike the other calls, this calls MUST only be made, when no command buffer using resources of that context is currently rendering.
+Unlike the other calls, these calls MUST only be made when no command buffer using resources of that context is currently rendering.
 This function will update the rendering resources' data on the device, which cannot be done during rendering.
 It will also